 Today, 246 million children age 5-14 work in garment factories across the world.
 Today, communities adjacent to industrial cotton fields are suffering from neurodegenerative diseases and cancers.
 Today, 85% of the clothing we discard in the US is sent to landfills and incinerators.
 Today, a dressmaker in Africa is unemployed because we’ve saturated her village with our thrift store castoffs.
 Today, fashion is right behind oil as one of the most polluting industries on earth and consumption is rising.

-In this daylong festival event, we’ll re-think: The history of big cotton in NC – from the slave ship to the shores of China.
-The industrial agricultural system.
+In this daylong festival event, we’ll re-think: The history of cotton in NC – from the slave ship to the shores of China to today’s sustainability movement.
+Industrial Hemp and the implications of this new industry.
 The ills of “fast fashion.”
 Global industry and the economics of extraction.
-Conventional fibers and textiles.
+Conventional fibers and textiles, the impact of synthetic fibers on our oceans.
 Social justice.
 The worldwide effects of garment disposal.
 Who and what is beautiful?
 Deep culture versus personal style.

 East Coast Runway Fashion Show – featuring 6 local designers with up to 5-7 looks.
 Presenters, speakers, and thought-leaders in the sustainable fashion industry.
 DIY Workshops – featuring indigo dying, screen printing, and more.
 Sustainable Vendors – featuring NC Fiber, local & handmade apparel, up-cycled goods, and more.
 Organizations doing good work in your community and beyond.
 A History of NC Fiber.
 Earthskill Demos.
 Live Music and Art.
 Local Eats.
 Sustainable Spirits.